Q: How to convert HTML document to PDF?

 Q: Can I use Aspose.HTML to extract information from a document?

 A: Sure, we have a powerful API to inspect the content of HTML documents.
-It is described in Web Scraping article.
+It is described in HTML navigation article.

 Q: Do you support XPath syntax?